 - “You mentioned you used to work in retail.
 Where was that?”

-This approach can help you to concentrate on what the speaker is saying, instead of getting stuck in your own head trying to think of something original to say next.
+This approach can help you to concentrate on what the speaker is saying instead of getting stuck in your head, trying to think of something original to say next.
 The more attentively you listen, the better clues you’ll have about where to take the conversation.

 Already sounds easier?
 This new visual guide to making small talk contains a wealth of ideas on how to up your chit-chat game.
 Because employers don’t just want professionals – they want human beings!